amy-1989/friendsQuizGame/README.md

   - Frequent Visitor Goals

     - As a returning visitor I want to be able to play new questions.
+      - The game has been designed with an array of 50 questions from which 10 are pulled.
+These questions are stored in a separate js file to allow to easily update the array with more questions as needed to keep the game fresh.

     - As a returning visitor I want to be able to see how my scores compare to other users.
+      - There is a leaderboard function which allows users to add their name to the scoreboard.
+Different users of the same device will be able to compare scores, as scores are saved to local storage.

 ### Further Testing

 ### Known Bugs